badreddineoufroukhi/Java-Interview-Questions/README.md

 }
 ```

-## 2. How to call one constructor from the other constructor?
+## 2. How to call one constructor from the other constructor

 En Java, on peut appeler un constructeur depuis un autre à l'aide de `this()`.
 Cela permet de réutiliser un autre constructeur de la même classe.